The Average Cost for Headliner Replacement Is $10 to $300 Depending on if You Go to the Mechanic or DIY.

 - Parts Needed:

 The most difficult part of replacing the headliner is generally positioning the new one properly and ensuring that it’s firmly attached to the roof of your car.
+Watch this video for a more visual step-by-step guide.
 If you have a sunroof or moonroof in your car, you’re probably better off having a professional perform this task.
 You can purchase a kit or fabric yourself and complete this project in a few hours if you don’t mind some detail work.
 Look for a matching or neutral fabric color if you’re concerned about how it might look inside your car.

 Keep in mind: There are different sizes and styles of headliner fabrics and kits.
 If you plan to replace your headliner yourself, be sure to choose the right fabric and purchase enough to fit your vehicle.